Vladislav Ramm: Early life

-Vladislav Alekseevich Ivanov was born on September 17, 1995 in the city of Kemerovo.
+Vladislav Alekseevich Ivanov was born on September 17, 1995, in the city of Kemerovo.
 His mother was an actress of a musical theatre.
 Vladislav studied piano and elementary music theory at a music school and later on started taking private singing lessons.
-There were also a couple of times were he tried to start out in local musical groups.
+There were also a couple of times where he tried to start out in local musical groups.

 After finishing school he attended the Moscow Theatre School of Oleg Tabakov, which he left, during; his first year of studies.

 "I want to Meladze" and MBAND

-Vladislav Ramm's first performance on television took place on September ,13, 2014 as part of the casting of the show "I Want to Meladze".
+Vladislav Ramm's first performance on television took place on September 13, 2014 as part of the casting of the show "I Want to Meladze".

 During the project, Vladislav got into the team of Timati, but as a result of castling he managed to be in Anna Sedakova's team, and finished the show as part of Sergey Lazarev's group.

-November 22, 2014 Vladislav was named, the winner of the project and a member of the group MBAND, together with Anatoly Tsoi, Artyom Pindyura and Nikita Kiosse.
+November 22, 2014, Vladislav was named, the winner of the project and a member of the group MBAND, together with Anatoly Tsoi, Artyom Pindyura and Nikita Kiosse.
 The first single released by MBAND was "Ona vernyotsa" which topped, hit parades and radio charts of the CIS countries.

 As part of the band, Vladislav became the laureate of many music awards and, prizes, including Nickelodeon Kids' Choice Awards, Fashion, People Awards and MTV Europe Music Award for Best Russian Act.

 The actor made his cinematic debut by playing one, of the main roles, in the 2016 comedy film Fix Everything.